Frequently Asked Questions

 Q: Can I complete the pre-licensure portion of the program only?

 A: No. The EL MSN is a graduate program designed for those who desire to transition professionally into the field of nursing and desire to earn a Master of Science in Nursing.
+We do not provide a BSN opt-out.

 Q: Do I have to complete a bachelor degree in nursing (BSN) before I can enter the EL MSN program?